Skip to main content

 MTQE Strengths

-2. Scale - Evaluates millions of segments per hour
+2. Scale - Millions of segments per hour

-3. Cost - Near-zero per-segment cost after model training
+3. Cost - Near-zero per segment after model training

-4. Integration - Easily embedded in MT pipelines
+4. Integration - Drops right into MT pipelines

-5. Triage - Quickly identifies segments needing review
+5. Triage - Quickly finds segments needing review

 MTQE Limitations